Finishing a Basement in Westchester: 2026 Costs, Egress, and Waterproofing

 What a basic finish doesn’t include

 The basic range excludes waterproofing, egress cutting, any plumbing, any structural changes, and any kitchen or wet-bar rough-in.
-If your basement needs any of those — and in Westchester most of them do — you’re into the next tier.
+If your basement needs any of those—and in Westchester most of them do—you’re into the next tier.

 Where the number moves fast

-Finish with bath ($75,000–$130,000)
+Finish With Bath ($75,000–$130,000)

 Everything in basic, plus a 3/4 or full bathroom with plumbing typically requiring a sewage ejector pump, additional electrical for the bath, and tile or stone finishes.